Terms and conditionsPlease read our Terms and conditions carefully

 Should the results from the independent laboratory differ from those of the Service

-Provider sufficiently enough to give rise to an alternative interpretation, the Service Provider shall be responsible for the fees incurred by the independent laboratory.
+Provider sufficiently to give rise to an alternative interpretation, the Service Provider shall be responsible for the fees incurred by the independent laboratory.

-Similarly, no documentation relating to the case will be released by the laboratory unless written authorisation is obtained from the sample donor.
+Similarly, no documentation relating to the case will be released by the laboratory unless written authorisation is obtained from the donor.
 Any request must clearly identify to whom the sample or documentation should be released.

 6.11 These Terms and Conditions shall not affect the statutory rights available to the Client where applicable.